elindsey/elindsey.github.io/_posts/2020-11-06-simd-ray-tracer.md

 doing a better job of keeping the batch size as high as possible without causing cores to go idle.

+Update: Looking into it a bit more, rayon's initially splitting by the number of threads and then breaking jobs up further only when threads go idle and need to steal - the optimal way to adaptively execute this workload.
+I'm still a tad behind when I replicate that behavior on top of `crossbeam::deque` directly, so there are still a few unanswered questions here.

 ## SIMD

 There are a few different places where SIMD is applicable in a ray tracer: